jsb/LayoutEmbedding/README.md

 ## Replication of Results

-Source code for experiments and figures in the paper is found in the `apps/eg2021` folder.Run the following executables to replicate the results:
+Source code for experiments and figures in the paper is found in the `apps/eg2021` folder.
+Run the following executables to replicate the results:

 * `pig_figure` (Fig. 1)
 * `homotopy_cube_figure` (Fig. 2)